ngrok/ngrok-docs/docs/using-ngrok-with/k8s.md

     kubectl apply -f ngrok-manifest.yaml
     ```

-    **Note:** Again, if you get an error when applying the manifest, double check that you've updated the NGROK_SUBDOMAIN value and try again.
+    **Note:** Again, if you get an error when applying the manifest, double check that you've updated the `NGROK_DOMAIN` value and try again.

 1. To confirm the circuit breaking configuration is successfully applied: